The only thing that would be easier than making this sweet treat would be going out and buying it. And it takes only about a half hour.

 - Dried cranberries (chopped) (1 1/3 cups)

-Followed instructions for chocolate bark above, using these ingredients instead of the chocolate bark ingredients.
+- Step 12 Followed instructions for chocolate bark above, using the ingredients for this recipe instead of the chocolate bark ingredients.